PhilippRamjoue/Survival_Prediction_Leukemia/README.md

 because my goal was to detect parameters that are important for survival and to train a model that performs well on them.
 In the end I think the dataset is also to small with only 104 rows and only 30% class 1 (alive) patients.
 A very important feature with 70% of class 0 (dead) data results in a model that better predicts class 0.

+## Future Improvements

+Better results can be achieved with a larger data set.
+I think the model itself is already really good and Ensemble approaches are in general suitable for such classification problems.
+A performance boost could maybe be achieved with a deep neural network.